maxohsawa/readme-slacker/README.md

 ## Purpose

-Created to automate a repetitive task at work
+Created to automate a repetitive task at work.
+Most likely this will only be useful to me.

 ## What it does